japila-books/apache-spark-internals/docs/SparkContext.md

 * For files that were already added, `addFile` prints out the following WARN message to the logs:

     ```text
-    The path $path has been added already.
+    The path [path] has been added already.
 Overwriting of added paths is not supported in the current version.
     ```

 `addFile` is used when: